 - 3 cloves garlic, peeled and smashed Add to list

-- 1 whole chicken, 3 to 4 pounds, breast meat cut off and reserved, legs, thighs and wings used Add to list
+- 1 whole (3- to 4-pound) chicken, breast meat cut off and reserved, legs, thighs and wings used Add to list

 - 1 onion, diced Add to list

-- 2 medium carrots, cut in rounds Add to list
+- 2 carrots, cut in rounds Add to list

-- 4 celery stalks, sliced Add to list
+- 4 stalks celery, sliced Add to list

 - 1/2 cup diced fennel bulb (optional) Add to list

-Heat the chicken stock over medium-high heat.
-Add a pinch of salt and pepper, parsley stems, thyme, fennel seeds, garlic and chile flakes.
-Add the chicken legs, wings and thighs (bone-in) to the stock and cook, gently simmering, with the lid slightly ajar.
-After 30 minutes, add the breast meat and cook for another 10 minutes until cooked through.
-Strain the chicken out of the broth and set aside to cool.
+Heat chicken stock over medium-high heat.
+Add a pinch of salt and pepper, parsley stems, thyme, fennel seeds, garlic and red pepper flakes.
+Add chicken legs, wings and thighs (bone-in) to the stock and cook, gently simmering, with the lid slightly ajar.
+After 30 minutes, add breast meat and cook for another 10 minutes until cooked through.
+Strain chicken out of the broth and set aside to cool.

-Reheat the strained broth over medium-high heat, then add onion, carrot, celery, optional fennel and matzo balls.
-Cover the pot and cook at a gentle simmer for approximately 30 minutes, until the matzo balls are cooked through and fluffy.
+Reheat strained broth over medium-high heat, then add onions, carrots, celery, optional fennel and matzo balls.
+Cover the pot and cook at a gentle simmer for approximately 30 minutes, until matzo balls are cooked through and fluffy.

-Pull the chicken meat off the bone.
-Add the shredded chicken and parsley to the soup and season to taste.
+Pull chicken meat off the bone.
+Add shredded chicken and parsley to the soup and season to taste.

 Recipe by, PCC Cooks instructor